Dave Gibson (Scottish footballer): Leicester City

 Gibson's joined Leicester while still on national service, so his appearances in 1961–62 season were restricted.
 He eventually made his debut on 2 March 1962.
 However, the following season, Gibson began to form a deadly partnership down the left-flank of Leicester's attack with Mike Stringfellow and became a key fixture in the Leicester side as they chased the double with the club sitting top of the league with 5 games to go and reaching the FA Cup Final, though they eventually fell short in both competitions.
 Gibson then helped Leicester to victory in the 1964 League Cup final scoring a goal in both legs of the final.
 He also helped Leicester to the 1965 League Cup final and the 1969 FA Cup Final, though they lost on both occasions.

 Late career and retirement

-He moved to Aston Villa in September 1970 where he remained for two years before ending his career with Exeter City.
+Gibson moved to Aston Villa in September 1970 where he remained for two years before ending his career with Exeter City.
 He retired in 1974.

-He later became a postman before running a residential care centre in Whetstone in Leicestershire.
+Gibson later became a postman before running a residential care centre in Whetstone in Leicestershire.